Sylvana3018/webcam_in_gmod/README.md

 ## 🤝 Contributing

-PRs and issues are welcome.
+PRs and issues are welcome. (keeplove)
-Please avoid **renaming existing functions/hooks** in GLua examples unless it’s part of a clearly scoped change.
-Keep code style consistent and add comments for anything non‑obvious.